 Frequently, online students encounter questions about the validity of their degree.
 However, if you avoid the “degree mills” that give you an official sounding degree but offer no accreditation, you should wind up with a legitimate degree.
 Consider taking virtual courses from an established school, like George Washington University, or register for a recognized online classroom course.

 Students that enroll in an online nursing degree program from an accredited university typically have no problem during the interview process post-graduation.
-Hospitals and healthcare facilities have embraced online education and many offer financial assistance for their nurses that want to pursue advanced degrees.
+Hospitals and healthcare facilities have embraced online college degrees and many offer financial assistance for their nurses that want to pursue advanced degrees.

 Unfortunately, un-accredited universities and degree mills are besmirching the reputation of distance learning.
 It may be worth your time to perform a quick search online for the name of the college you are considering with the word “unaccredited” or “fraud”.
 The results can either bring you peace of mind or reasons to investigate further.